Malayalam cinema: 1980s

-In the 1980s Padmarajan made some of the landmark motion pictures in Malayalam cinema, including masterpieces like Oridathoru Phayalvaan (1981), Koodevide (1983), Thinkalaazhcha Nalla Divasam(1985), Arappatta Kettiya Gramathil (1986), Namukku Parkkan Munthirithoppukal (1986), Thoovanathumbikal (1987),Moonnam Pakkam (1988), Innale (1989) and Season (1989).
+In the 1980s Padmarajan made some of the landmark motion pictures in Malayalam cinema, including masterpieces like Oridathoru Phayalvaan (1981), Koodevide (1983), Thinkalaazhcha Nalla Divasam (1985), Arappatta Kettiya Gramathil (1986), Namukku Parkkan Munthirithoppukal (1986), Thoovanathumbikal (1987), Moonnam Pakkam (1988), Innale (1989) and Season (1989).
 He wrote several short stories that were unique in content and presentation.
-His novels handled the darkest emotions and considered as Classics.
+His novels handled the darkest emotions and considered as classics.
 Most plots were nascent for that age literature.
-All works were so cinematic and Can be easily visualized to the celluloid version.
+All works were so cinematic and can be easily visualised to the celluloid version.